What is slippage?

 Slippage tolerance is a setting for the amount of price slippage you are willing to accept for a trade.
 By setting slippage tolerance, you basically setting a minimum amount on how many tokens you will accept, in the event that the price increases or decreases.
 Slippage tolerance is set as a percentage of the total swap value.
 For example, if you set slippage tolerance at 3%, it means that the amount of tokens you will receive can be no higher or lower than 3% of the amount entered.

-***On 1inch, users can select from a few commonly used amounts, or enter in a custom slippage tolerance (max is 50%).
+***On 1inch, the default slippage will be automatic (based on the token pair's volatility profile).
+In addition, users can select from a few commonly used amounts, or enter in a custom slippage tolerance (max is 49%).

 ***For users' convenience, the 'slippage tolerance' indicator can be pinned to the swap page by clicking on the pin icon next to it in the settings.